WebOrigami/docs/src/eg/intro.md

 HELLO, ALICE.
 ```

-You can apply that `uppercase` transformation to an entire graph with the `map` function:
+You can apply that `uppercase` transformation to an entire graph with the `eg`'s built-in `map` function:

 ```sh
 $ eg "map(greetings.yaml, uppercase)"